thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 <script src="/assets/js/linear_algebra/lib.js"></script>

 Sunday morning.
-A busy coffee shop by the sunny beach of Quynhon.
-Two regular coffee buddies are chatting away on fun ideas.
+Quy nhon, a peaceful small town with an ocean view.
+In a busy coffee shop, two regular coffee buddies are chatting away on fun ideas.

 *"Linear Algebra?"* - said *Italica*, a design student who recently acquired an appetite for pretty illustrations of Math concepts.